 - User Settings > Convenience > Steering Position

 Not all Kia and Hyundai vehicles are equipped with this feature.
 If your car has this feature and you don't like it, you can turn it off.
 Use the buttons on the steering wheel to enter the user menu.
-Scroll down and remove the checkmark from Align Steering Wheel box.
+Scroll down and remove the checkmark from the Align Steering Wheel box.

 Align Steering Wheel Problems

-Many newer Hyundai and Kia vehicles such as Sonata, Sorento, Optima, etc. are equipped with the electric-assist steering system.
+Many newer Hyundai and Kia vehicles, such as Sonata, Sorento, Optima, etc., are equipped with the electric-assist steering system.